-I’m sure they all have some really advanced set up which helps to optimize their game, but after a little research it was interesting to find out what some of the top players are currently using.
+I initially though that most ATP players had really advanced set up, which helps to optimize their game, but after a little research it was interesting to find out what some of the top players are currently using.

 Roger Federer’s Tennis String